p2p/bitcoin-exchange/README.md

 advantage over the rest of the market.
 The orders are not executed as FIFO but in random order as a second protection against HFT.
 * Once the orders are matched it is up to the brokers to settle the traded assets.
+* Transaction history of executed orders will be saved in the blockchain as evidence if dispute would occur between brokers and clients
+* Brokers need to create unique client ids for each of their clients, but the real identity of the client will only be known by the broker.

 ## Assets:
+* Assets can be both digital or physical, example: cryptocurrencies, digital fiat currencies, physical fiat currencies, gold and silver coin, barrel of gasoline
 * Any asset pair can be traded in the exchange just as in a futures exchange since no real asset is handled through the exchange itself, only orders of assets.
-* An asset pair can be: Bitcoin traded in US Dollar, BitCoin in Euro, 1 Oz Gold in BitCoin, 1 Oz Silver in BitCoin, LiteCoin in BitCoin, Euro in Dollar, or whatever asset pair the brokers wishes to enable trading in.
+* An asset pair can be: Bitcoin traded in US Dollar, BitCoin in Euro, 1 Oz Gold in BitCoin, 1 Oz Silver in BitCoin, LiteCoin in BitCoin, Euro in Dollar, 1 Barrel of Gasoline in Gold or whatever asset pair the brokers wishes to enable trading in.